-The Government of Canada has introduced a bill in the Senate to ensure the provision of safe and reliable drinking water for First Nations.
+In February 2012, the Government of Canada introduced a bill in the Senate to ensure the provision of safe and reliable drinking water for First Nations.
 On June 19, 2013, this important enabling bill was passed into law.

-The bill lays out the areas that federal regulations could address, including:
+The Act lays out the areas that federal regulations could address, including:

 In 2009, the Government launched the National Assessment of First Nations Water and Wastewater Systems in order to conduct a detailed assessment of existing public and private water and wastewater facilities operating on First Nation lands across the country.
 Recommendations from the National Assessment were released on July 14, 2011, and stated the need for a water and wastewater regulatory regime on First Nation lands.

-Changes and improvements to the previous bill have been made to clarify the intent and scope of the Act.
-These and a recent change made to Bill S-8 were made based on feedback received from First Nations and Parliamentarians over the past few months.
-Key differences between Bill S-11 and the new proposed legislation include:
+Changes and improvements to the previous bill were made to clarify the intent and scope of the Act.
+These and a recent change made to Bill S-8 were made based on feedback received from First Nations and Parliamentarians over the past few months, which include: